fuglaro/filet-lignux/README.md

 ```

 # Future Considerations
-* ? remove vim configs (make standard)
+* Wait for neovim 0.6.0 to get into more distos then replace with dependency
 * ? wst vs alacritty
-* ? alacritty doesn't work on
+* ? alacritty doesn't work on oneplus6T(postmarketos)
-* ? simpler feh dependency for
+* better theme for gtk-x
 * enhance xdg_open settings
-* better theme for gtk-x
-* switch to Nerd Font
-* neovim with IDE settings like nvchad. or just nvchad
+* put prefered application launcher wrappers in the bin folder
 * update gif to all the new cool things (see filetwm)
-* put prefered application launcher wrappers in the bin folder

 # Thanks to, grateful forks, and contributions